AbdifatahZamiir/riseUp/content/events/event_three.md

 ---
 templateKey: event-post
 title: Tech Startup Accelerator
-description: ur tech startup accelerator is designed to harness the power of technology to create solution for all sorts of problems,
+description: Our tech startup accelerator is designed to harness the power of technology to create solution for all sorts of problems,
 title: New branch of riseup opened at adisababa.
 description: Mauris convallis non ligula non interdum.
 Gravida vulputate convallis vestibulum.
 Cras imperdiet nun eu dolor vestibulum ultrices diam tempus.
 featuredImg: "../assets/b5.jpg"